johnboyes/example-synthetic-monitor/spec/README.md

 # specs

-Write your specs in this directory which form the actual monitoring by being run every 5 (by default) minutes.
+Write your plain old [RSpec](http://rspec.info/) specs in this directory - they form the actual monitoring by being run every 5 (by default) minutes.